Israeli Pro Wrestling Association

 Israeli Pro Wrestling Association is an independent wrestling promotion, operating from Israel.

 History

 IPWA was founded on October 17, 2001 by Gery Roif and ran a few exhibition matches on national TV before holding the initial Summer Splash event in summer 2002.
 Roif was crowned its first champion after defeating Texas Wrestling Academy graduate Joey "The MOALM" Tylec in a televised match in the summer of 2003.

-Subsequently, the IPWA gained a fair amount of recognition worldwide; toward the end of 2003 Total Wrestling magazine started publishing its rankings on a monthly basis.

-Summer Splash 3 in 2004 featured FWA star Aviv Maayan making a one-night appearance to team up with Hawaii Allen and take on Jumping Lee and Yossi The Bull with Joey Tylec finally defeating Gery Roif to win the IPWA title.

-In 2005 almost the entire IPWA roster starred in a wrestling/social satire sitcom series "Makkat Medina" ("The Land Under Attack"), gaining further recognition in Israel.
-Both Kevin Von Erich and Bret Hart visited the crew during taping.

-In the beginning of 2006, the IPWA Wrestlenovella event was aired on The Wrestling Channel.
-In June 2009, the promotion had an event that got aired on the local Ego Total channel under the title of Israeli Wrestling.

-In the summer of 2011 Rabbi Swissa defeated Israel's Survivor reality show winner, Nathan Bashevkin.

-In 2011 the promotion ran a series of monthly events, from "Makat Shemesh" at June to "Makot Besukut" at November.

-On August 16, 2012 Tatanka main evented the Wrestling Super Show as he defeated Rabbi Swissa to win the IPWA Heavyweight Championship.
-Two months later the match was shown on Israeli sport channel ONE.

-On April 19, 2014 former two time WWE Cruiserweight champion and two time ECW Tag Team champion, Little Guido defeated Rabbi Swissa in IPWA's traditional Passover Bash which was the last show of the promotion.

-In April 2019 however, IPWA returned with an additional Passover Bash event, which featured Jay Lethal against David Starr.
+In April 2019, IPWA returned with an additional Passover Bash event, which featured Jay Lethal against David Starr.
 Originally, Lethal was scheduled to defend the ROH World Championship against Starr, but Lethal lost the title to Matt Taven in a Three-way ladder match, which included Marty Scurll as well at G1 Supercard event on April 6, 2019.
 The card also featured Gery Roif defending the IPWA Heavyweight Championship against Matt Sydal.

 IPWA special events

 The IPWA events feature professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.